 - It's super quick and easy and ready in just minutes.

-- Just 5 ingredients and some optional salt are needed to make it!
+- Just 5 ingredients, plus optional salt, are needed to make it!

 - It's versatile and can be used as a dip, spread, or drizzle.